WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-1-intro.md

 For background around the thinking of blocks as the interface, please see the [Principles section](/docs/contributors/principles.md) of the handbook.

-Let's get started.
-First up you need a plugin to hold your code.
+Before starting this tutorial, you will need a plugin to hold your code.
 Please take a look at the first two steps of [the JavaScript tutorial](/docs/designers-developers/developers/tutorials/javascript/readme.md) for information setting up a plugin.

 ## Table of Contents